JazzBrotha/screenmycode/README.md

 **The project is currently under development.
 The initial release plans to launch the 12:th of December 2018.**

-This web application is an accessibility tool for developers to help them learn the fundamentals of screen readers mechanics.
-The application contains a sandbox where the user can drop a piece of code, and as the user navigates through the code, the part of the code that the screen reader reads is highlighted.
-A wireframe will be added to describe the application flow more cleary.
+This web application is an accessibility tool to help developers learn the fundamentals of screen reader mechanics.
+The application contains a sandbox where the user can drop a piece of code, and as the user navigates through the code, the screen reader highlights the part of the code that is being read.
+This serves to demonstrate how the screen reader interacts with the source code through the Web Accessibility API.
+A wireframe will be added to describe the application flow more clearly.

 The server side of the application runs on [Express.js](https://expressjs.com/), and the client side runs on [Vue.js](https://vuejs.org/).
-Information about the application's development technologies can be found in the [Contribution Guidelines](CONTRIBUTING.md).
+You can find information about the application's development technologies in the [Contribution Guidelines](CONTRIBUTING.md).

 The application is part of [Mozilla Open Leaders Round 6](https://foundation.mozilla.org/en/opportunity/mozilla-open-leaders/).